-Ira A. Lipman is a well known entrepreneur, philanthropist and leader of social justice organizations.
+Ira A. Lipman was a well-known entrepreneur, philanthropist and leader of social justice organizations.

 Guardsmark received the national American Business Ethics Award as the private company recipient in 1996, and the Committee for Economic Development (CED) honored the organization and its founder with the 2002 Corporate Citizenship Award.
 Also in 2002, Mr. Lipman personally received the Stanley C. Pace Award for Leadership in Ethics from the Ethics Resource Center.
 On July 28, 2015, Guardsmark merged with another company, and on August 1, 2016, the company merged to become Allied Universal.